Shubhamai/pytorch-mobilenet/README.md

 2. MobileNetv2
    1. It improves on MobileNetv1 by using *linear bottleneck with inverted residuals and depwise seperable convolution* and it's main building block.
 It does sounds very mountful but is simply a combination of many basic ideas.
 [This blog](https://towardsdatascience.com/residual-bottleneck-inverted-residual-linear-bottleneck-mbconv-explained-89d7b7e7c6bc) by Francesco Zuppichini explains all of these terms quite well.
    2. `Sigmoid` function is not included after the last output layer.
+3. MobileNetv3
+   1. It introduces a squeeze and excitation block in the intermediate layers, along with the depthwise separable convolution and inverted residuals from MobileNetV1 & V2 respectively.
+   2. It also uses Neural Architecture Search to find the best architecture for low latency and high accuracy.
+   3. it also adds HardSwish and HardSigmoid activations functions instead of ReLU6 for previous versions.

 ## Usage